 The problem of multi-agent credit assignment is especially prominent in common-reward settings (such as our example above), since each reward is applied indiscriminately to each agent, effectively leaving it to the agents to disentangle the effects of everyone's actions on the rewards.
 This can lead to situations in which an agent's action is repeatedly reinforced when receiving a positive reward to which the agent's action made no contribution - just like for the agent on the left in our example.
 However, it is important to note that the problem of multi-agent credit assignment exists more generally and does not depend on common rewards.
-If we change our example so that only the two agents on the right receive a reward of +1 upon collecting the item, while the agent on the left receives a reward of 0, then the same question remains from each agent's perspective: whose actions contributed to the agent's reward?
+If we change our example so that only the two agents on the right receive a reward of +1 upon collecting the item, while the agent 's perspective: whose actions contributed to the agent's reward?
 For instance, the two agents on the right still have to understand that the agent on the left did not contribute to their +1 reward.